 Neither of these treatments can eliminate the need for further sleep apnea treatment.

 Oral Appliance Therapy Is a True CPAP Alternative

 On the other hand, oral appliance therapy can be very effective and does work as a true CPAP alternative.
 In one review of 11 studies comparing CPAP and oral appliances, oral appliances reduced AHI below 15 in every study.
 Although this is still considered mild sleep apnea, it isn’t associated with risk for serious complications from sleep apnea.
 Apnea at this level is considered treated.

 In addition, when given a choice between CPAP and oral appliance, people chose an oral appliance 80% of the time.
 This might make an oral appliance the best treatment for sleep apnea.

-Looking for a True Alternative to CPAP in Woburn, MA?
+Looking for a True Alternative to CPAP in Boston, MA?

 If you have sleep apnea and can’t adapt to CPAP, we can help.
 Don’t just stop using your CPAP: find a true alternative that resolves your sleep apnea.

-To learn more about oral appliance therapy, please call (781) 396-8558 today for an appointment with a sleep dentist at Divine Smiles in Woburn, MA.
+To learn more about oral appliance therapy, please call (781) 396-8558 today for an appointment with a sleep dentist at Divine Smiles in Boston, MA.